jlevy/og-equity-compensation/README.md

 - 🔹 It is critical to understand risk and dilution to know the possible future value of equity.
 [This article](http://codingvc.com/valuing-employee-options/) from Leo Polovets, a partner at Susa Ventures, gives a good overview.
-- 🔹 If you’re talking with a startup, there are a lot of questions to ask in order to assess the state of the company’s business.
+- 🔹 If you’re considering working for a startup, there are a lot of questions to ask in order to assess the state of the company’s business.
   Startups are understandably careful about sharing financial information, so you may not get full answers to all of these, but you should at least ask:
   - *How much money has the company raised (including in how many rounds, and when)?*